-Ever heard of Moldova – but not quite sure what to expect?
+Ever heard of Moldova but not quite sure what to expect?
 Discover timeless charm, scenic countryside and warm hospitality.
-Moldova – Where to Stay, Eat and Explore is our personal experience exploring this country in 2024.
-Our adventure includes Chisinau and Cahul, along with plenty of scenic day trips.
+This Moldova travel guide (updated 2026) covers everything you need to know, from how to get there to what makes it worth visiting.
+Our adventure took us through Chisinau and Cahul, along with plenty of scenic day trips, offering a deeper look at what travel here is really like.
 We share our insights on where to stay, where to eat and drink, and things to see and do.
-Our guide reflects our travel style and aims to provide useful things to know before visiting this obscure destination.
+Our travel style is independent and immersive, with a focus on practical tips and useful things to know before visiting this obscure destination.

 Some links may be affiliate, meaning we earn a small commission at no extra cost to you – this helps us keep sharing honest travel inspiration.